2002Bishwajeet/awesome-appwrite-snippets/README.md

 ### Functions

-The Functions service allows you to create custom behaviour that can be triggered by any supported Appwrite system events or by a predefined schedule.
+The Functions service allows you to create custom behaviour that can be triggered by any supported Appwrite system events or by a predefined schedule.To know more about Functions API, head over to this [page](https://appwrite.io/docs/client/functions)

 | Shortcut   | Description                                                                                    |
 |------------|------------------------------------------------------------------------------------------------|